jim-easterbrook/Photini/src/doc/manual/address.rst

 The meaning of these terms is rather loose, especially when out in the countryside, and there's no requirement to fill them all in.
 Typically ``city`` can be anything from a village to a metropolis, and ``street`` is a more specific location, e.g. "23 Abdication Avenue".
 ``Province`` would be a state in the USA or a county in the UK.
-``Country`` is stored as a name and a 2 or 3 letter ISO code.
+``Country`` is stored as a name and a 2 or 3 letter `ISO code`_.
 ``Region`` appears to be rarely used but could be a continent or sub-continent.
-More detail about these can be found on the `IPTC web site <https://www.iptc.org/std/photometadata/documentation/userguide/index.htm#!Documents/locations.htm>`_.
+More detail about these can be found on the `IPTC web site`_.

-The separation of camera and subject addresses was added to the IPTC specification in 2009, but you may still have software that only recognises "legacy" address metadata.
+The separation of camera and subject addresses was added to the IPTC specification in 2008, but you may still have software that only recognises "legacy" IPTC-IIM address metadata.
 In this case you should not use the ``subject`` tabs or ``region`` field.
-(Note that although the address metadata is standardised by the IPTC, it's actually stored in the XMP data.)

 .. image:: ../images/screenshot_141.png